-With the Internet becoming a prevalent means of communication, there are many ways that we can stay in touch with loved ones.
-With smartphones becoming the norm for many individuals, your parents don’t have to wait to chat with their children and grandchildren or to catch up with an old friend.
+The Internet is a prevalent means of communication and there are many ways that we can stay in touch with family.
+With smartphones now the norm for many individuals, your parents don’t have to wait to chat with their children and grandchildren or to catch up with an old friend.

 Although many social media platforms are in a public forum, there are many ways that they can help you stay connected – especially with friends.
 Facebook and Twitter are by far the most popular options, though both are very different from one another.
 Facebook allows members to communicate through photo sharing, status updates and comments with their Facebook friends.
-Since it started out as a college-only application, many young people have already signed up, but older generations are becoming more adept at navigating the website, and many say it’s a great way to keep up with their family’s and friends’ activities, according to Socialnomics.
+Older generations are becoming more adept at navigating the website, and many say it’s a great way to keep up with their family’s and friends’ activities, according to Socialnomics.
 Twitter is another free social media application that is essentially a microblog allowing for 140-character posts.
 You can subscribe to your friends’ or family members’ accounts and receive updates as they post them.